Many people assume that any dental treatment automatically involves anaesthetic.

 Is composite bonding painful without anaesthetic?

-For the majority of patients, bonding is pain-free.
-Mild sensitivity can occur, but it’s usually brief.
+For the majority of patients, bonding is very comfortable.
+Mild sensitivity can occur, but it is usually brief and can be managed during the appointment.

 Can I request anaesthetic even if it isn’t necessary?